Cardiff Corporation Waterworks: Corporation ownership

-The 1884 Act stated that Beacons Reservoir, the highest of the three, would have a capacity of 160 e6impgal but as the details were being worked out, Williams the Waterworks Engineer found that its capacity could be more than doubled by building the dam a little higher up the valley.
-Geological investigation revealed that the new site would also provide a solid watertight foundation, and so the Corporation went back to Parliament, and the Cardiff Corporation Act 1894 authorised the change.
+The Cardiff Corporation Act 1884 stated that Beacons Reservoir, the highest of the three, would have a capacity of 160 e6impgal but as the details were being worked out, Williams the Waterworks Engineer found that its capacity could be more than doubled by building the dam a little higher up the valley.
+Geological investigation revealed that the new site would also provide a solid watertight foundation, and so the Corporation went back to Parliament, and the Cardiff Corporation Act 1894 (57 & 58 Vict. c. clxi) authorised the change.
 Work had started in April 1893, and in view of the experience with contractors on Cantref, they decided to complete the entire project using direct labour.
 The Board of Trade had sanctioned an extension of the railway from Cantref to the Beacons Reservoir site on 27 April 1893, and by June the new track had been laid, creating a railway that was 7.25 mi long.
 By the autumn, a network of sidings and tracks had been completed, as had offices, a blacksmith's shop, a boiler house, workshops for carpenters, a fitting shop, a shed for the locomotives, a sawmill, some stables and a wagon shop.
 Much of the village was built using buildings which had previously been used on the Cantref project, and it included accommodation for 335 men, with housing for an additional 85 remaining at Cantref.

 While the embankment with its clay core were being built, the corporation employed around 500 men, with some extracting stone from a quarry near Cefn Coed, others working at the Crawshay Brothers' clay pit excavating the puddle clay, and a number working on the railway, besides those working on the dam.
 February 1896 was a record month, when some 4,100 tons of clay were removed from the clay pit and transported to the dam.
 This traffic ceased at Christmas 1896, and completion of the details took place in the spring and summer of 1897.
 Impounding of the Taff Fawr began on 17 September, with a formal opening ceremony held on 30 September 1897.
 The capacity of the enlarged reservoir was 345 e6impgal.